Mike Bartrum: Professional career

 Bartrum saw minimal playing time in his early career and taught special education when he was not playing.
 Between the Kansas City Chiefs (1993) and the Green Bay Packers (1995) Bartrum only saw action in a total of seven games with no receptions.

-From 1996-1999, he was a regular long snapper with the New England Patriots playing 57 games with two receptions, both of which were touchdowns.
+From 1996 to 1999, he was a regular long snapper with the New England Patriots playing 57 games with two receptions, both of which were touchdowns.
 He played in Super Bowl XXXI with the Pats in the loss to the Green Bay Packers and teamed with former Marshall teammate Troy Brown for the four years in New England.

 Signing with the Eagles in 2000, he took over as the long snapper and tight end.
 He caught nine passes, four of which went for touchdowns.
-In 2004, Bartrum handled the long snapper duties in his second Super Bowl appearance when the Eagles lost to the New England Patriots 24-21 in Super Bowl XXXIX played on February 6, 2005.
+Following the 2004 season, Bartrum would make his second Super Bowl appearance in Super Bowl XXXIX, handling the long snapper duties in the Eagles' 24–21 loss to his former team, the Patriots.
 In 2005, he handled kickoff duties in two games due to an injury to David Akers.
 His play earned him a selection to the Pro Bowl after the 2005 season.
 In 2006, Bartrum was the emergency quarterback after an injury to Donovan McNabb.
 Bartrum has six career touchdowns in 11 receptions.
 Only Mike Vrabel has a higher percentage of catches for touchdowns, with eight career catches which were all for touchdowns.

 Due to injuries to his spine in 2006, Bartrum retired in the spring of 2007.
 He and Brown sponsor a long-running camp at Marshall University for children, and the proceeds of the camp, auction and golf outing weekend have been split between their alma mater and Huntington and Meigs-Pomeroy youth groups for over a decade.
 In 2007, he was honored on Alumni Weekend at Marshall University as the Distinguished Alumnus of the Year.

 After a defeat to the Colts in November 2006, Bartrum complained of extreme pain in his neck.
 Testing revealed that Bartrum had an "incidental finding of a small chip on one of the bodies of his vertebrae."
 An MRI showed some bulging in one disc as well as a disc which was "herniated centrally and is lying against his spinal cord."
 The Eagles placed Bartrum on injured reserve for the remainder of the season, and Jon Dorenbos took over long snapper duties for the Eagles for the remainder of the season.
 Bartrum remained a member of the Eagles until June 2007, when he announced his retirement from football.